-The Alabai, also known as the Central Asian Shepherd Dog, is one of the oldest and most powerful guardian breeds in the world.
-Originating from the vast steppes of Central Asia, this majestic dog has protected livestock and families for thousands of years.
-The FCI officially classifies it as a Molossus-type breed—strong, loyal, and fearless.
+The Alabai, widely known as the Central Asian Shepherd Dog, is among the oldest, strongest, and most respected livestock guardian dogs on Earth.
+Originating from the vast and unforgiving steppes of Central Asia, this powerful breed has protected livestock, nomadic camps, and human settlements for thousands of years.
+Officially recognized by the FCI as a Molossus-type breed, the Alabai is defined by strength, independence, and unwavering courage.

-• Breed type: Guardian dog / Livestock protector
+- Breed type: Livestock guardian / Property protector

 Origin and History of the Alabai Dog